 A habitat is simply the place that a plant or animal inhabits, the habitat has everything that particular plant or animal needs to survive and reproduce.
-Habitat names often reflect the dominant plant present. (i.e. Saw grass marsh, Cypress swamp.)
+Habitat names often reflect the dominant plant present. (i.e. Pine flatwoods, Cypress swamp.)

 Florida has 81 separate and distinct plant and animal communities that exist within its various ecosystems.
 (Source - Florida Natural Areas Inventory FNAI.org)

-Large areas of native grass or shrublands on dry, flat terrain which are subject to frequent fires, with trees occupying less than 15 percent of the area.
+Large areas of native grass or shrub lands on dry, flat terrain which are subject to frequent fires, with trees occupying less than 15 percent of the area.
 Although classified as a Dry Prairie, the sandy, acidic soils often have a hard-pan substrate which impedes drainage, resulting in periodic short term flooding during the rainy season.

 When sea levels were much higher than that of present day, sand ridges formed from deposited sediment washed to the sea from eroding mountains to the north.
 As the sea level receded these deposits became islands.

 Plants colonized these islands, later as sea levels dropped further the Florida peninsula emerged the islands became the current day Florida Scrub

 Since development has overtaken or fragmented much of the original scrub habitat, many of the plants & animals endemic to it are considered endangered, threatened or rare.